openebs/website/website/src/blogs/creating-manual-blockdevice.md

 title: Creating manual BlockDevice
 author: Akhil Mohan
 author_info: Software Engineer @ MayaData, working on Cloud Native Tech.
+excerpt: BlockDevices are the consumable units of storage in the OpenEBS storage solution.
+Users can create BlockDevices manually to support custom partitions/lvms, etc., which are not detected by NDM.
+To create a manual BlockDevice, follow the steps below
 tags: Block Devices, Docker, Uncategorized, Disk, Openebs, Kubernetes
 date: 16-01-2020
 ---